Meeting in a Polygon by Anonymous Oblivious Robots: Memoryless Implementations

 \paragraph{Improved patrolling.} We can adapt the improved patrolling strategy of Algorithm~\ref{f:4} to oblivious searchers almost in the same way as we did with the basic one.
 However, the $j$-tours and their ``hierarchy'' must be defined carefully.
 The problem is once again that we have to decide what to do with the triangles of the triangulation of $\widetilde P$ whose vertices are midpoints of edges or of diagonals of $P$ (cf.~Figure~\ref{f:5}).
 If $P$ is not axially symmetric, this is not a real problem: we can augment $P$ by cutting it along some diagonals, never creating those improper vertices.
 The polygons $P_j$ and the $j$-tours are then defined in the same way as in Section~\ref{s:3.2}.

 Let us now focus on the case in which $P$ is axially symmetric, and let a \emph{branch} be a connected component of $P\setminus Q$, where $Q$ is the central polygon, as defined in Section~\ref{s:3.2}.
 In this case, we want our $j$-tours to be axially symmetric, as well.
-Our solution is to preliminarily construct an axially symmetric partition of each branch of $P$ into triangles and isosceles trapezoids.
+Our solution is to preliminarily construct an axially symmetric partition of each branch of $P$ into triangles and isosceles trapezoids (a trapezoid is \emph{isosceles} if its base angles are the same).
 This is done in a similarity-invariant way by drawing diagonals between vertices of $P$ that can fully see each other, as shown in Figure~\ref{f:7}.
 Note that this is made possible by the presence of isosceles trapezoids, because a symmetric branch may not have a symmetric triangulation.

 Let us cut each branch along its axis of symmetry, obtaining two \emph{sub-branches}.
 Let us add cuts along symmetric edges of the partition constructed before until we obtain a simply connected augmented polygon $\widetilde P$.
 As in Section~\ref{s:3.2}, the dual graph of the resulting partition of $\widetilde P$ is a tree rooted in the central polygon $Q$.
 We then define a \emph{$j$-tour} as the tour of the pieces of the partition whose depth in the tree is at most $j$; such a tour must never cross the edges of $\widetilde P$, with one exception.
 Let $\ell$ be the axis of symmetry of a branch.
 When the tour is in that branch and it is supposed to follow a sub-segment of $\ell$ that splits a triangle or a trapezoid in two symmetric parts, the $j$-tour includes both parts.
 This construction is illustrated in Figure~\ref{f:7}.
 Our new $j$-tours have the required axes of symmetry and only turn at vertices of $P$.
 Note that a $j$-tour may now self-overlap and touch some vertices of $P$ multiple times, but this is not going to be a problem.